5 (British TV channel): Launch and RTL Group ownership

 Overall, an estimated 2,490,000 tuned in to see Britain's fifth free channel launch, a figure higher than that achieved by the launch of Channel 4, fourteen and a half years earlier.

 The first advert shown on Channel 5 was for Chanel No. 5 perfume.

 Re-brand as Five (2002)

 On 16 September 2002, Channel 5 re-branded to Five, in a multimillion-pound project directed by Trevor Beattie.
 The channel's director of marketing at the time, David Pullen, said:

 This campaign set out to achieve three key objectives: to clarify the channel's creative strategy; to refresh the channel's on-screen identity; and to address the gap between the common perceptions of Five and the new reality of our programming – stimulating viewers' reappraisal of Five's programmes and brand.
 Channel 5 was a name; 'Five' is a brand.
 'Five' as a brand reflects the evolution the channel is undergoing in programming and in becoming a more confident and distinctive viewer proposition.

+By 2005, Five's growth has been rapid, but it was still operating a single channel, unlike the BBC and its commercial competitors.
+Some of its spectrum on Freeview was leased to pay-TV operator Top Up TV, which would outweigh the cost of launching a new Five-branded free-to-air channel.